JR Trends and Forecasts 2019: Duty of candour and cooperation

 An introduction to Judicial Review

 This is an introduction to judicial review.
-Where a public body makes a decision, or behaves acts unlawfully, there are a number of ways that those affected can challenge that behaviour or decision.
-These include: Complaining using public bodies’ complaints procedures or Ombudsmen Exercising rights of appeal to a tribunal (if such rights exist in
+Where a public body makes a decision, or behaves or acts unlawfully, there are a number of ways that those affected can challenge that behaviour or decision.
+These include: Complaining using public bodies’ complaints procedures or Ombudsmen Exercising rights of appeal to a tribunal (if such rights exist

 Judicial review in Wales